Wild Sri Lanka

 Itinerary

 Our Sri Lankan adventure begins.
-It's a 2hr 30min transfer to Ahangama on the south coast – please refer to the Joining Instructions for further information.
+It's a 2hr 30min transfer to the south coast – please refer to the Joining Instructions for further information.
 As we approach the seaside suburb of Galle, we see coastal coconut groves and tall palms giving way to magnificent views of the ocean.
-Stay: Insight Resort (or similar) (D).
+Stay: Insight Resort or Mandara Resort Mirissa (or similar) (D).

 Later this afternoon, we have a guided visit to Galle to discover the historic fort, a fabulous Unesco World Heritage site.
 Built by the Dutch in 1663, it is a maze of cobbled streets crammed with cafes, boutique shops and beautifully restored colonial houses.
-Stay: Insight Resort (or similar) (B/D).
+Stay: Insight Resort or Mandara Resort Mirissa (or similar) (B/D).

 This morning, we transfer to Sinharaja Rainforest, the last undisturbed rainforest area in Sri Lanka.
 This biodiversity hotspot harbours several endemic species.
 Canopy trees reach heights of up to 145ft (45m) and bird species number 160 and counting.
 Among the insects, amphibians and reptiles are mammals such as sambar deer, marking deer and wild boars.
 Purple-faced langurs usually congregate in groups of 10 or more and are fairly common to see among the trees.
 Around 15 leopards are known in this area but sightings are very difficult due to the dense vegetation.